Celebrate Recovery Large Group Worship - Sundays at 6:00pm in the Parlor and/or Rm 223

-Celebrate Recovery Open Share Group - Sundays at 6:00pm in the Parlor
+Celebrate Recovery Open Share Group - Sundays at 7:00pm in the Parlor and/or Rm 223

 Celebrate Recovery is a Christ-centered, Bible-based, 12-step recovery program for anyone struggling with hurt, pain, or behavioral or chemical addictions of any kind.
 Celebrate Recovery is a safe, anonymous, confidential place to find healing, community, and freedom from the issues that are controlling our lives in unhealthy ways.

 Eastern Oklahoma County at Wickline UMC meets every Sunday at 6:00pm for